torvalds/linux/Documentation/core-api/workqueue.rst

  again before finishing.  w1 and w2 burn CPU for 5ms then sleep for 10ms.

-Ignoring all other tasks, works and processing overhead, and assuming simple FIFO scheduling, the following is one highly simplified version of possible sequences of events with the original wq. ::
+Igyesring all other tasks, works and processing overhead, and assuming simple FIFO scheduling, the following is one highly simplified version of possible sequences of events with the original wq. ::